MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/wbadmin-start-sysrecovery.md

 ---
 title: wbadmin start sysrecovery
-description: Reference topic for wbadmin start sysrecovery, which performs a system recovery (bare metal recovery) using the parameters that you specify. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for wbadmin start sysrecovery, which performs a system recovery (bare metal recovery) using the parameters that you specify. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article